-About 300 people attended training workshops in 2018.
-Informal feedback from GCC participants and NRM staff indicated strong support for holding workshops in regional areas.
+About 300 people attended training workshops in 2019, with five in the Perth-Peel Coastal Plain, three in the Northern Darling Scarp and Plateau and four in Regional areas.
 The workshops focus on Black-Cockatoo behaviour, identification, ecology and threats, as well as training in counting them for the GCC.
 They have multiple goals: education, training, awareness raising and community networking.
 Every attempt is made to make them engaging and entertaining and they will continue to evolve and be an integral part of the GCC calendar.